Los Alamos, California

 Los Alamos (Los Álamos, meaning The Cottonwoods) is an unincorporated community in Santa Barbara County, California, United States.
 Located in the Los Alamos Valley, the town of Los Alamos is considered to be a part of the Santa Ynez Valley community.
-Los Alamos is also connected to other cities Vandenberg SFB, Lompoc, Buellton, Solvang, and other Santa Barbara County cities.
 It is 140 mi northwest of Los Angeles and 281 mi south of San Francisco.
 The population was 1,839 at the 2020 census, down from 1,890 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Los Alamos as a census-designated place (CDP).